abayley/genericsql/README.md

 Usage
 =====
-You need to make a new build system, and then edit you build file so it looks like this:
+You need to make a new build system, and then edit your build file so it looks like this:

     {
-        // selector only works when build system is Automatic
+        // selector only works when build system is Automatic "selector": "source.sql",
-        // "selector": "source.sql",
         "target": "sql_exec",
         "cmd" : "",
         "variants": [